NVIDIA/NeMo/docs/source/asr/asr_language_modeling_and_customization.rst

            preds_output_folder=<optional folder to store the predictions> \
            probs_cache_file=null \

-It can evaluate a model in the three following modes by setting the argument `ctc_decoding.strategy`:

-*  greedy: Just greedy decoding is done, and no beam search decoding is performed.
-*  "" (empty string): The beam search decoding is done but without using the N-gram language model, final results would be equivalent to setting the weight of LM (beam_beta) to zero.
-*  pyctcdecode: The beam search decoding is done with N-gram LM and pyctcdecode Python library.
-*  flashlight: The beam search decoding is done with N-gram LM and flashlight C++ library.

-With empty string the script would evaluate by flashlight beam search decoding without any language model.
 It would report the performances in terms of Word Error Rate (WER) and Character Error Rate (CER).
 Moreover, the WER/CER of the model when the best candidate is selected among the candidates is also reported as the best WER/CER.
 It can be an indicator of how good the predicted candidates are.